NVIDIA RTX 5090 Ubuntu 24.04 Driver Installation Guide

 .

-, Ubuntu 24.04 still ships without a driver that properly supports the RTX 5090, so you’ll need to download one from NVIDIA’s website and install it manually.
+Why? 😢 As of August 1, 2025, Ubuntu 24.04 still ships without a driver that properly supports the RTX 5090, so you’ll need to download one from NVIDIA’s website and install it manually.
 Drivers from the official Ubuntu repository won’t work yet.

 The card only appeared in stores on January 30, 2025, and most tools, libraries, and drivers are still catching up with NVIDIA’s new Blackwell architecture.